The history of ecommerce demonstrates that online stores have certainly come a long way in the past few decades!

 With digital commerce’s broad reach and the detailed analytics accessible due to improved technology, it’s easy to see why entrepreneurs are opting to incorporate it in their strategies for growing their businesses.

-The difference between digital commerce and ecommerce
+What is the difference between digital commerce and ecommerce?

 These websites often list product or service descriptions and support the entire purchase being completed online, such as through a shopping cart feature.
 This is generally where the ecommerce experience ends.